asifahmed3959/Answers_to_bongo_test/README.md

 3) Write following functions body.
 2 Nodes are passed as parameter.
 You need to find Least Common Ancestor and print its value.
     - The answer to this question is the function named lca from line 41 to 57 of questions.py script.
-    - The time complexity for this problem in worst case scenario is O(n) and space complexity is also O(n).
+    - The time complexity for this problem in worst case scenario is O(n) and space complexity is S(p) = n.
     - The test cases checks the usual sample send with the question along with empty cases, disconnected nodes, and other possible cases.